07803492177/swift-evolution/proposals/000a-move-function.md

 ```

 which then successfully compiles.
 What is important to notice is that move ends
-the lifetime of a specific local let or parameter binding.
-It is not tied to the
+the lifetime of a specific local let binding.
+It is not tied to the lifetime of
-lifetime of the underlying class being references, just to the binding.
-That is
+the underlying class being references, just to the binding.
+That is why we could
-why we could just assign to other to get a value that we could successfully use
+just assign to other to get a value that we could successfully use after the
-after the move of x.
-Of course, since other is a local let, we can also apply
+move of x.
+Of course, since other is a local let, we can also apply move to that
-move to that and would also get diagnostics, e.x.:
+and would also get diagnostics, e.x.:

 ```
 func useX(_ x: SomeClassType) -> () {}
 func consumeX(_ x: __owned SomeClassType) -> () {}

-func l(_ x: SomeClassType) -> () {
+func f() -> () {
+  let x = ...
   useX(x)
   let other = x
   let _ = move(x)